-- To make room for the new content described earlier, we have cut approximately 21 Making the Connections and 5 Solved Problems from the previous edition and transferred some of them to the book's Instructor's Manual, where they are available for instructors who wish to continue using them. - Figures and tables have been updated with the latest data available. - Many of the end-of-chapter problems have been either replaced or updated.
+- In Chapter 18, Section 18.4, "Income Distribution and Policy," has been reorganized and includes the new subsection "Policies to Reduce Income Inequality." - Chapter 21 includes a new section that discusses why firms like Corning are particularly vulnerable to fluctuations in demand during the business cycle. - Chapter 28 includes a new final section that covers the debate over the future of the Fed. - We have added the following five new tables to present information in an easy-to-read format: Table 1.1, "Issues in Microeconomics and Macroeconomics"; Table 15.2, "Federal Government Standards for Horizontal Mergers"; Table 17.3, "Differences in Education among Ethnic Groups," which presents data on the education levels for three ethnic groups; Table 18.8, "The Effect of Taxes and Transfers on the Distribution of Household Income in the United States"; and Table 26.3, "Treasury and Fed Actions at the Beginning of the Financial Crisis." - To make room for the new content described earlier, we have cut approximately 35 Making the Connections and 10 Solved Problems from the previous edition and transferred some of them to the book's Instructor's Manual, where they are available for instructors who wish to continue using them. - Figures and tables have been updated with the latest data available. - Many of the end-of-chapter problems have been either replaced or updated.
 To most chapters, we have added one or two new problems that include graphs for students to analyze.
-Chapter 8 has a category called Real-Time Data Exercises. - Finally, we have gone over the text literally line by line, tightening the discussion, rewriting unclear points, and making many small changes.
+Select chapters have a category called Real-Time Data Exercises.
+Some of these exercises have been updated for this new edition. - Finally, we have gone over the text literally line by line, tightening the discussion, rewriting unclear points, and making many small changes.
 We are grateful to the many instructors and students who made suggestions for improvements in the previous edition.
 We have done our best to incorporate as many of those suggestions as possible.